renovatebot/renovate/docs/development/new-package-manager-template.md

-# New package manager question template
+# New package manager questionnaire

 **Did you read our documentation on adding a package manager?**